-- Ensuring arrangements for pupils who cannot attend school as a result of their medical needs are in place and are effectively implemented. - Ensuring the termly review of the arrangements made for pupils who cannot attend school due to their medical needs. - Ensuring the roles and responsibilities of those involved in the arrangements to support the needs of pupils are clear and understood by all. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents, for both on- and off-site activities. - Ensuring staff with responsibility for supporting pupils with health needs are appropriately trained. - Approving and reviewing this policy on an annual basis.
+- Ensuring arrangements for pupils who cannot attend school as a result of their medical needs are in place and are effectively implemented. - Ensuring the termly review of the arrangements made for pupils who cannot attend school due to their medical needs. - Ensuring the roles and responsibilities of those involved in the arrangements to support the needs of pupils are clear and understood by all. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents, for both onand off-site activities. - Ensuring staff with responsibility for supporting pupils with health needs are appropriately trained. - Approving and reviewing this policy on an annual basis.

-The Headmistress is responsible for:
+The Designated Safeguarding Lead is responsible for:

-- Working with the Governing Board to ensure compliance with the relevant statutory duties when supporting pupils with health needs. - Working collaboratively with parents and other professionals to develop arrangements to meet the needs of children. - Ensuring the arrangements put in place to meet pupils' health needs are fully understood by all those involved and acted upon. - Appointing a named member of staff who is responsible for pupils with healthcare needs and liaises with parents, pupils, the LA, key workers, health professionals and others involved in the pupil's care. - Ensuring the support put in place focuses on and meets the needs of individual pupils. - Arranging appropriate training for staff with responsibility for supporting pupils with health needs.
+- Working with the Governing Board to ensure compliance with the relevant statutory duties when supporting pupils with health needs. - Working collaboratively with parents and other professionals to develop arrangements to meet the needs of children. - Ensuring the arrangements put in place to meet pupils' health needs are fully understood by all those involved and acted upon. - Appointing a named member of staff who is responsible for pupils with healthcare needs and liaises with parents, pupils, the LA, key workers, health professionals and others involved in the pupil's care. - Ensuring the support put in place focuses on and meets the needs of individual pupils. - Arranging appropriate training for staff with responsibility for supporting pupils with health needs. - Providing teachers who support pupils with health needs with suitable information relating to a pupil's health condition and the possible effect the condition and/or medication taken has on the pupil. - Providing reports to the Governing Board on the effectiveness of the arrangements in place to meet the health needs of pupils. - Notifying the LA when a pupil is likely to be away from the school for a significant period of time due to their health needs.